heartandhandstraining/heartandhandstraining.github.io/Mom-is-Free.md

 ![Mom & Dad studying the Bible](https://www.keepandshare.com/userpics/h/e/a/r/tnhandstraining/2020-07/sb/mom_dad_bible-97906915.jpg?ts=1595967472)

 This is the Mom and Dad that I knew growing up.
 I took this picture the summer of 1978, not long after moving from Wyoming to the Paonia acreage.
-Mom and Dad were avid Bible students doing it together, as they most always anything they could.
+Mom and Dad were avid Bible students doing it together, as they most always did anything.
 With that, I have decided I will spend more time doing the same: [HERE]({{ site.baseurl }}/categories/#GOD).